-Assignments and other announcements: Written problem sets and programming assignments will posted on the handouts page of the course website from time to time during the course.
+Assignments and other announcements: Written problem sets and programming assignments will be posted on the handouts page of the course website from time to time during the course.
 Other course announcements will be posted on the course home page.
 It is your responsibility to check these pages frequently.

-Help with Technical Material: The teaching assistants will be holding scheduled office hours during the term, which will be posted on the course home page.
-You are encouraged to meet with them with questions about the lectures, textbook, and problem sets.
-You may also send questions to the instructional staff by email.
-Please use the email address cs467help@cs.yale.edu.
-Your question will go to the entire instructional staff, and whoever is available at the time can decide to answer it.
-The response will also go to the entire staff so the others will know that it has been taken care of.
+Help with Technical Material: The teaching assistant, Ewa Syta, will be holding scheduled office hours during the term.
+Times will be posted on the course home page.
+You are encouraged to meet with her with questions about the lectures, textbook, and problem sets.
+You may also send questions to her by email.

-Other Questions: All questions about assessment and grading should be taken first to the TA's.
-If they are unable to resolve your questions to your satisfaction, or if you wish to talk to me privately about any matter, then you are always welcome to contact me, either by email to fischer-michael@cs.yale.edu or in person.
-Email is also the preferred way to arrange an appointment with me.
+Other Questions: All questions about assessment and grading should be taken first to the TA.
+If she is unable to resolve your questions to your satisfaction, or if you wish to talk to me privately about any matter, then you are always welcome to contact me, either by email or in person.
+Email is the preferred way to arrange an appointment with me.